giantswarm/docs/src/content/guides/using-persistent-volumes-on-azure/index.md

 Once you have a Persistent Volume Claim you can [claim it as a Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#claims-as-volumes) in your Pods.

-Note that an `Azure Disk` volumes can only be used by a single Pod at the same time.
+Note that an `Azure Disk` volumes can only be used by a single Pod at a time.
 Thus, the access mode of your PVC can only be `ReadWriteOnce`.

 This limitation doesn't apply to `Azure File Share` volumes, that can be attached with the `ReadWriteMany` policy.